athonet-open/pix/README.md

 ## Introduction

-Pix is a portable pipeline executor - a CI framework to define and execute pipelines that can run on any host with docker support.
-Pipelines are defined as code and executed via docker [BuildKit](https://github.com/moby/buildkit).
+Pix is a portable pipeline executor - a CI framework that enables you to define and execute pipelines that can run on any host with Docker support.
+Pipelines are defined as code and executed efficiently via Docker [BuildKit](https://github.com/moby/buildkit).

 ## Basic concepts

 ### The pipeline

 The building blocks of a pipeline are:
-- **stage**: this is where the actual work is done (ie. execute tests, build an application, perform a deployment, etc).
-A stage can be parameterized via **arguments**.
+- **stage**: The core execution unit where work is performed (e.g., running tests, building applications, deploying services).
+Each stage can be customized via **arguments**.
-- **output**: a stage can produce outputs (ie. running a test suite and output a coverage report, generate documentation, etc).
+- **output**: Stages can produce tangible outputs (e.g., test coverage reports, documentation, build artifacts).
-- **dependency**: stages are connected via **dependencies** to define an execution graph.
+- **dependency**: Stages are interconnected via **dependencies** to create a structured execution graph.

-Under the hood, a pipeline is an instrumented docker multistage build, it is programmatically defined via Elixir code (using the `Pix.Pipeline.SDK`).
+Under the hood, a pipeline is an intelligent Docker multistage build, programmatically defined using Elixir code through the `Pix.Pipeline.SDK`.

 ### The pipeline executor

-Pix generates the multistage docker build definition and execute it via `docker buildx build`.
+Pix generates optimized multistage Docker build definitions and executes them via `docker buildx build`.
-The execution semantic (parallelism, cache, etc) is the same of a docker build graph.
+The execution follows Docker build semantics for parallelism, caching, and resource management.

 ### The Project

-At the root of your project you can define a `.pix.exs` file that declare the pipeline available for your project.
+Your project's root directory can contain a `.pix.exs` file that declares available pipelines.
-In the .pix.exs file you declare the pipelines with their default arguments and targets.
+This configuration file specifies pipelines with their default arguments and targets.
-The pipelines definition can be imported `from` a local `path` or a remote `git` repository.
+Pipeline definitions can be imported either from a local `path` or a remote `git` repository.

 More details in the `Pix.Project` module documentation.

 ### The Pipeline definition

-The pipeline is a programmatic definition of a docker multistage build.
+A pipeline is a programmatic definition of a Docker multistage build.
-It is composed of a set of targets, each target is a named docker build stage and defined in a `pipeline.exs` using the `Pix.Pipeline.SDK`.
+It consists of targets (named Docker build stages) defined in `pipeline.exs` using the `Pix.Pipeline.SDK`.

 More details in the `Pix.Pipeline.SDK` module documentation.